-Staff Comment: Paradise Park is an identifiable and popular local business in Novi.
+Staff Comment: Paradise Park is an identifiable Current Image of Subject Property and popular local business in Novi.
 The attraction is unique to the region and draws visitors from around the region.

 EXISTING ZONING AND LAND USE

 The following table summarizes the zoning and land use status for the subject property and surrounding properties.